sametcaliskan/Darwin/README.md

-## Getting Started
+## Darwin

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+Project is created to apply variants of clustering to genetic algorithm.

 ## Folder Structure